The Third Man (PG)

 Look Back in Anger (Lyttelton, National, London)

-Five tremendously alert performances make this revival of Osborne's iconic play (right) completely riveting.
-A production of enormous subtlety and power.
+Five tremendously alert performances make this revival of Osborne's iconic play completely riveting.
 In rep to 11 Sept

 The Family Reunion (Swan Theatre, Stratford)

-A masterclass in electrically incisive verse-speaking from Greg Hicks, who gives utter credibility to the Furies-haunted Harry in Adrian Noble's skilful revival of this rarely performed TS Eliot play.
-In rep to 7 Oct
+A masterclass in electrically incisive verse-speaking from Greg Hicks in a skilful revival of this rarely performed TS Eliot play (right).
+To 7 Oct

 David Benedict and Paul Taylor